-Action 4: Update Clause 21.04-2, to ensure it is consistent with current State Planning Policy Framework in relation to bushfire including renaming the clause from Wildfire management to Bushfire Management, and ensuring it is consistent with Practice Note 64: Local planning for bushfire protection as follows:
+Action 4: Update Clause 21.07 Local Areas to ensure each township under 'Local area implementation' states "Ensure that strategic and settlement planning assists with strengthening community resilience to bushfire", and update Clause 21.02-4, to ensure it is consistent with current State policy in the Planning Policy Framework in relation to bushfire including renaming the clause from Wildfire management to Bushfire Management, and ensuring it is consistent with Practice Note 64: Local planning for bushfire protection as follows:

-- Prioritising human life over other policy considerations - Directing new development to low risk locations - Where new development is permitted in high risk areas, safe access is provided - Ensuring that any further strategic work has regard to the significant bush fire risk faced by many parts of the Shire, including the development of township strategies and structure plans - Ensuring that any development in bushfire prone areas can implement bushfire protection without unacceptable biodiversity impacts.
+- Prioritising human life over other policy considerations. - Directing new development to low risk locations. - Where new development is permitted in high risk areas, safe access is provided. - Ensuring that any further strategic work has regard to the significant bush fire risk faced by many parts of the Shire, including the development of township strategies and structure plans. - Ensuring that any development in bushfire risk areas can implement bushfire protection without unacceptable biodiversity impacts.

-2.1.5.
+2.2.5.
 Native Vegetation Controls